Skip to content

 From Mays’s humble origins in Epworth, South Carolina, through his doctoral education, his work with institutions such as the National Urban League, the NAACP, and the national YMCA movement, and his significant career in academia, Jelks creates a rich portrait of the man, the teacher, and the scholar.
 Benjamin Elijah Mays, Schoolmaster of the Movement is a powerful portrayal of one man’s faith, thought, and mentorship in bringing American apartheid to an end.

-African American In The Furniture City
+African American in the Furniture City

 African Americans in the Furniture City: The Struggle for Civil Rights in Grand Rapids Winner of a State History Award in the University and Commercial Press category from the Historical Society of Michigan (2006).